The Straightforward Guide to Value Chain Analysis [+ Templates]

 4. Understand your customer base's perception of value.

-The customer is always right.
-So however valuable your customers perceive your product or service to be is exactly how valuable it actually is.
+You and I both know how the saying goes: the customer is always right.
+So, however valuable your customers perceive your product or service to be is exactly how valuable it actually is.
 Customer perception might be the most crucial factor in framing your competitive advantage, so you need to have a pulse on it.

-Customer surveys, digging into any, and doing anything that will cue your target market’s perception of you are central to conducting a fully realized value chain analysis.
+Pro tip: Conducting customer surveys or gathering feedback from customers helps you understand your target market’s perception of you and is central to conducting a fully realized value chain analysis.

 5. Identify opportunities to gain a competitive advantage.